Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Introduction

 Some of these foliation-and-branch specific solutions of MTBG have already been found.
-For instance, in the previous work \cite{Minamitsuji:2022vfv}, we have investigated the static and spherically symmetric solutions in the self-accelerating and normal branches of MTBG.
-We have shown that a pair of Schwarzschild-de Sitter spacetimes with different cosmological constants and black hole masses written in the spatially-flat (Gullstrand–Painlev\'e (GP)) coordinates is a solution in the self-accelerating branch of MTBG.
-In the case that the two matter sectors are coupled to the two metrics separately and independently, the self-accelerating branch also admits static and spherically symmetric copies of two GR solutions written in the spatially-flat coordinates, which include neutron stars with arbitrary equations of state of matter.
-Beside these solutions we also find nontrivial solutions which correspond to Schwarzschild-de Sitter, written in nonstandard coordinates.
-It should be added that these solutions have been found by imposing trivial configurations/profiles for the Lagrangian multipliers, introduced in the theory as to impose the same above mentioned constraints which define the theory itself.
+For instance, in a previous work \cite{Minamitsuji:2022vfv}, we have investigated the static and spherically symmetric solutions in the self-accelerating and normal branches of MTBG.
+We have shown that a pair of Schwarzschild$-$de Sitter spacetimes with different cosmological constants and black hole masses written in the spatially flat [Gullstrand–Painlev\'e (GP)] coordinates is a solution in the self-accelerating branch of MTBG.
+In the case where the two matter sectors are coupled to the two metrics separately and independently, the self-accelerating branch also admits static and spherically symmetric copies of two GR solutions written in the spatially flat coordinates, which include neutron stars with arbitrary equations of state of matter.
+In addition to these solutions we also find nontrivial solutions that correspond to Schwarzschild$-$de Sitter solutions, written in nonstandard coordinates.
+It should be added that these solutions have been found by imposing trivial configurations/profiles for the Lagrangian multipliers, introduced in the theory so as to impose the same above-mentioned constraints that define the theory itself.
 The same approach will be taken in this paper.
-It is not clear what kind of new solutions are to be expected once we move away from this simple ansatz for the Lagrange multipliers.
+It is not clear what kinds of new solutions are to be expected once we move away from this simple ansatz for the Lagrange multipliers.

-On the other hand, in the normal branch, while the spatially-flat coordinates of the Schwarzschild-de Sitter metrics cannot be solutions, those written in the coordinates with $D^i D_i K=0$, where $D_i$ is the covariant derivative associated with the spatial metric and $K$ is the trace of the extrinsic curvature tensor on the constant time hypersurfaces, could be solutions, provided that the two metrics are parallel, showing also for this case a severe fine tuning of the possible configurations.
-An example for such solutions were given, i.e.\ the ones with $K={\rm constant}$, which turn out to be also solutions for the case of a single physical metric, in the context of the `VCDM' models \cite{DeFelice:2020eju,DeFelice:2020cpt,DeFelice:2020onz,DeFelice:2022uxv}.
+On the other hand, in the normal branch, while the spatially flat coordinates of the Schwarzschild$-$de Sitter metrics cannot be solutions, those written in the coordinates with $D^i D_i K=0$, where $D_i$ is the covariant derivative associated with the spatial metric and $K$ is the trace of the extrinsic curvature tensor on the constant-time hypersurfaces, could be solutions, provided that the two metrics are parallel, showing also for this case a severe fine-tuning of the possible configurations.
+An example for such solutions were given, i.e.,\ the ones with $K={\rm constant}$, which turn out to be also solutions for the case of a single physical metric, in the context of the VCDM models that replace the cosmological constant $\Lambda$ in the $\Lambda$CDM ($\Lambda$ cold dark matter) model with a function of an auxiliary field $\phi$, $V(\phi)$ \cite{DeFelice:2020eju,DeFelice:2020cpt,DeFelice:2020onz,DeFelice:2022uxv}.